 Environmental Sustainability of a Black Soldier Fly Biorefinery: Life-Cycle Results on Organic Waste Valorization

-A recent study published in Sustainable Production and Consumption provides a comprehensive environmental sustainability assessment of a novel biorefinery platform that utilizes black soldier fly larvae (BSFL) to process the organic fraction of municipal solid waste (OFMSW).
+A recent study published in Sustainable Production and Consumption presents a comprehensive environmental sustainability assessment.
+It evaluates a novel biorefinery platform that uses black soldier fly larvae (BSFL) to process the organic fraction of municipal solid waste (OFMSW).

 🔍 What the study examined:

 The research applied a consequential life cycle assessment (LCA) approach to evaluate five waste valorization scenarios, including both BSFL-based and conventional treatments (e.g., landfilling and composting).
-Each scenario was assessed across 18 environmental impact categories, with a system boundary spanning from waste collection to final product utilization.
+The study assessed each scenario across 18 environmental impact categories, using a system boundary that spans from waste collection to final product utilization.

 Key findings: